ramda/ramda/README.md

 Running The Test Suite
 ----------------------

+**Console:**

+To run the test suite from the console, you need to have `mocha` installed:

+    npm install -g mocha

+Then from the root of the project, you can just call

+    mocha

+Alternately, if you've installed the dependencies, via:

+    npm install
+    npm install -g grunt-cli

+then you can run the tests (and get more detailed output) via our `grunt`
+task:

+    grunt test

+**Browser:**

-To run the test suite, you can simply open `test/index.html` in your browser.
+To run the test suite in the browser, you can simply open `test/index.html`.

 Alternatively, you can use [testem](https://github.com/airportyh/testem) to test across different browsers (or even headlessly), with livereloading of